 The city with the most positive residual from model 1 is Hekinan city in 2014.
 Within Aichi prefecture, Hekinan received the greatest amount of donations.
-Hekinan received approximately 244,319,144 yen (over 2 million USD) in 2015.
-This is a staggering sum for a population of roughly 70,000.
+Hekinan, which has a population of roughly 70,000, received approximately 244,319,144 yen (over 2 million USD) in 2015.
 Hekinan received 3.5 times more donations than the next highest ranking city in Aichi.

 Hekinan's most popular gift is its offering of charcoal-grilled eel for donations of 10,000 yen (approximately 100 USD).
 This eel is cooked by a local restaurant that was started in 1921.
 Hekinan's proximity to Mikawa Bay allows it to catch a local breed of eel called Mikawa Ishoku-san unagi that is renowned for its taste.
 Hekinawa also specializes in producing a local eel sauce.
 Many bloggers have published positive reviews about the quality of the eel that Hekinan sent them in return for their donations.
-One blogger writes that a benefit of the Furusato nouzei program is that it allows people to enjoy luxury foods that they usually would not be able to afford or obtain.
+One blogger writes that a benefit of the Furusato Nouzei program is that it allows people to enjoy luxury foods that they usually would not be able to afford or obtain.
 For this reason, he was an adamant advocate for the eel.
 Another blogger ranked all of the cities that offered eel by price per weight and declared that Hekinan city offered the most eel per 10,000 yen.
 Yet another blogger reported that demand for eel from Hekinan is so high that there is a three month wait to receive a gift of eel.